blakeblackshear/frigate/docs/docs/integrations/api.md

 ### `POST /api/events/<camera_name>/<label>/create`

-Create a manual API with a given `label` (ex: doorbell press) to capture a specific event besides an object being detected.
+Create a manual event with a given `label` (ex: doorbell press) to capture a specific event besides an object being detected.

 **Optional Body:**